Careers in the gig economy are on the rise

 What are the pros and cons of the gig economy?

-There are plenty of opportunities in the gig economy that will make you thrive.
+There are plenty of opportunities in the gig economy that will help you to thrive.
 If you find the right market or you're an expert in demand, you can make a fair amount of money and even turn this career choice into a full-time job (in a freelance capacity, of course).
 Plus, your hours are more flexible and you have complete control over how much you want to work.
 What's more, you can enjoy the freedom of improving your work-life balance.

 How to list gig economy work on your CV